-ADOLESCENT THERAPY WORKSHEETS
+ADOLESCENT THERAPY WORKSHEET

-On this page, we will provide you with an Adolescent therapy worksheet that will help you to identify and decrease your anxiety.
+On this page, we will provide you with an Adolescent therapy worksheet, that will help you to identify and decrease your anxiety.

 What is the Adolescent therapy worksheet about?

 One of the most important things in adolescents is dealing with anxiety and understanding it.
 Anxiety is your body’s natural way of responding to negative events.
 It has many types and people feel it differently.
 The triggers of anxiety are different for different people.
-Finding those triggers is important so that you can resolve it.
+Finding those triggers is important so that you can resolve them.
 Many people have anxiety from social situations, from public speaking, or from certain specific situations.
-The first step to resolve any form of anxiety is to find what is triggering it.
+The first step to resolving any form of anxiety is to find what is triggering it.

 How will an Adolescent therapy worksheet help?

-Instructions on how to use an Adolescent therapy worksheet
+Instructions on how to use an Adolescent therapy worksheet.

 Fill the worksheet by thinking and focusing on the past that has made you anxious and how did you solve it or how will you solve it.